Seasonal affective disorder is more than the “winter blues.” Here, a therapist advises on how to manage.

 With winter's arrival comes darkness, dry skin and chillier temps, all easily summed up in one word: ugh.

+"SAD goes beyond the 'winter blues," says Lia Avellino, LCSW and advisor of Head & Heart at THE WELL.
 There is, however, a connection to the glumness of an early sunset.
 "Seasonal depression is also thought to be biochemical, but triggered by the shortage in light hours," says Avellino.

 Avellino has an important reminder for those frustrated by a lack of motivation to do even the simplest of tasks — let alone this sort of tough self-work — over the winter months.